Nicolo-Giacopelli/Sentiment_Classification/README.md

 # NLP_Project - Aspect Term Polarity Classification

 # Names of the students
-### Authors: Leonardo Basili, Jackson Burke, Lucrezia Certo, Nicolò Giacopelli
+### Authors: Leonardo Basili, Jackson Burke, Nicolò Giacopelli

 ## Introduction
 The aim of this project is to implement a classifier that is able to predict opinion polarities of given aspect terms in sentences.
 That is whether a specific part of the sentence represents a positive, negative or neutral opinion.